RTEMS/rtems-docs/c-user/glossary.rst

       the directive.

    RNCB
-      An acronym for Region Control Block.
+      An acronym for :term:`Region Control Block`.

    round-robin
       A task scheduling discipline in which tasks of equal priority are